How to Use a Compass When Hiking (Without the Math Anxiety)

 The Simplest First Practice Hike

 You do not need a remote trail to practice this.
 Pick a local park or open green space.
-Bring your compass and a printed map of the area, even a rough one from Google Maps works to start.
+Bring your compass and a printed map of the area (even a rough one from Google Maps works to start).

 Orient the map to match your surroundings.
-Take a bearing toward something you can see, a bench, a tree, or a building corner.
+Take a bearing toward something you can see, like a bench, a tree, or a building corner.
 Practice getting red in the shed while holding the compass flat.
 Walk toward your landmark with your head up.

 Do this five or six times in an hour, and compass navigation will stop feeling like a mystery.
 It will start feeling like a skill.
 A calm, confidence-building skill that will serve you on every trail after this one.